Vibrant splashes of multicolored paint.

 A Snapchat chat interface displayed next to Nesquik and Chupa Chups branded items.

-Color Preference with Age
+Color preference with age

 As people age, they prefer colors of shorter wavelengths.
 Blue, green, and violet have shorter wavelengths, while yellow, orange, and red have longer wavelengths.